morshedimran/pio-setup/ansible手順書.md

   * `/init_personium.yml`  :		yml file that should be executed by ansible-playbook
   * `/[group name].yml`	   :		Retrieve the variable of each group, which will be executed by task yml
   * `/ansible.cfg`         :		Described required Settings for execution.
 Modification is not required
-  * `/static_inventory/`   :		This folder contains all the assential information of different environments
+  * `/static_inventory/`   :		This folder contains all the essential information of different environments
   * `★/hosts`	          :     	Setup for each host (IP address, FQDN, group, User name, Private Key, etc.)
   * `/group_vars/`	   :		Folder to organize files in order to perform various customization or tuning
   * `★/[group name].yml`  :		Collections of value for each group, which requires to customize/tuning the settings